alibaba/xquic/docs/API.md

 typedef void (*xqc_save_string_pt)(const char *data, size_t data_len, void *conn_user_data);
 typedef xqc_save_string_pt xqc_save_session_pt;
 ```
 QUIC session ticket callback function, will be triggered on receiving New Session Ticket.
-Application shall save the data from this callback function to device, and can use the restored data in furture connection to take advantage of resumption and 0-RTT futures.
+Application shall save the data from this callback function to device, and can use the restored data in future connection to take advantage of resumption and 0-RTT feature.

 This callback function is strongly adviced for client.